 NOTE: This is NOT the manual for working 'Stan'.
 On the boat (hopefully in the cabin), should be a black folder marked 'The Stan Manual'.
-This has better and more detailed descriptions AND you can take it out on the water!
+This has better and more detailed descriptions of working procedures.
 These instructions are still adapting, feel free to take a pen to the 'Manual' and comment on anything that is not clear or missing in the folder.

 • Year: 2004 • LOA: 20'4" (6.20m) • Draft in M: Max: 0.46 Min: 0.46 • Keel: Planing • Self draining cockpit • Stainless steel guard rails • Self bailing anchor locker • Navigation lights • Boarding ladder • Warps & fenders • Mooring lines • Bow roller • Electric anchor winch.

 Yes it is, the keys and two kill cords are with the red fuel cans in the petrol store.
 Note that these are special kill cords so look after them.
 One of the cords is a spare that you should take with you.